plus3it/watchmaker/docs/usage.md

 launch.
 These templates are intended as examples for you to modify and extend as you need.

+> Note that the links in this section are intended for viewing the templates in a web browser.
+See the [Direct Downloads](#direct-downloads) section for links to the raw files.

 ### Cloudformation templates

 *   [Linux Autoscale Group][lx-autoscale]